-Unfortunately, cheap clothing has a high cost for people and the planet.
-Synthetic fabrics like polyester require vast amounts of energy to produce, while the chemicals used in production are often toxic.
-The working conditions in foreign clothing factories can also be dangerous.
-The 2013 collapse of a garment factory in Bangladesh, which left more than 1,000 workers dead and more than 2,000 injured, is the best-known example.
-However, it’s far from an isolated case.
+Unfortunately, cheap clothing comes at a high cost for people and the planet.
+Synthetic fabrics like polyester require vast amounts of energy to produce, and the chemicals used to make them are often toxic.
+Furthermore, the working conditions in foreign clothing factories can be dangerous.
+The best-known example is the 2013 collapse of a garment factory in Bangladesh, which left more than 1,000 workers dead and more than 2,000 injured.

-Today, there are several ethical fashion brands like Toad & Co and Everlane attempting to address these problems.
+Today, there are several ethical fashion brands attempting to address these problems.
 They pledge to use eco-friendly fabrics and non-toxic dyes while paying their workers a fair wage.
-Unfortunately, this adds to costs, with higher prices passed down to consumers.
+However, this adds to their operating and production costs, resulting in higher prices at the store.

-There’s another solution too: Instead of shopping less, shop smarter.
-If you know where to look, you can find clothing that’s both good for the planet and for your wallet.
+You could just buy fewer items, but for true fashion lovers, that’s not much fun.
+The other solution: Instead of shopping less, shop smarter.
+If you know where to look, you can find clothing that’s good for both the planet and your wallet.

 What Makes Clothing Sustainable